binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 1. Lack of understanding of what the tool is, where and how it should be used
 2. Use of low-level primitives with no to little knowledge of which are the most suitable for what purposes.
 How to make them work together.
 How to use and configure them, so as to not introduce security defects, usually due to not understanding how the given primitive is designed and its purpose of use
 3. Many libraries have either:
-    1. Too many options which creates confusion for the developers, as what to use for which purpose.
+    1. To many options which creates confusion for the developers, as what to use for which purpose.
 Where the options they do have, are not the best for their intended purpose
     2. The creators may be developers, but are not cryptographers

 There are so many use cases within the wider cryptography topic.
 There is no substitute for learning about your options, which to use in any given situation and how to use them.